5hyn3/kurogo/README.md

 ## Template Syntax
 - text/template`s syntax
-  - This application is thin wrapper that text/template.
-So you can use text/template`s syntax.
+  - This application is a thin wrapper of "text/template".

 - Println "any string"
   - Show string in cli.